Read the latest news from SFU Library's Indigenous Initiatives

 The Decolonizing the Library Working Group (DLWG) invites everyone to learning alongside us with Project 57.
 This project is a response to the TRC Call to Action 57, which calls on "federal, provincial, territorial, and municipal governments to provide education to public servants on the history of Aboriginal peoples."
 Over the next 57 weeks the DLWG will share information about a topic related to Indigenous Peoples, communities, and culture.

-Project 57: Unlearning and learning together posts are found here.
+Project 57: Read our unlearning and learning together posts

 Learning about the living, thriving Indigenous Nations all around us